MAVBench/Docker/README.md

-This repo contains relavant files for building our docker from scratch on jetson-tx2 (Note: We plan to release the docker by Micro conference 2018(Oct 20th).
-Please stay tuned)
+This repo contains relavant files for either pulling the existing docker image (almost 99.99% likely what you need) or building our docker from scratch on jetson-tx2

+## Cloning the Repo and Installing Prereqs
 **Installing Docker on TX2**
 https://github.com/Technica-Corporation/Tegra-Docker